cuu508/tasting-party/README.md

 python scan.py
 ```

-The script uses Chrome to visit the sites (so you need Chrome installed),
+The script uses Chromium to visit the sites (so you need Chromium installed),
 and talks to Chrome using the selenium library.
 For each visited site it:

 * loads the page,